 From 2006 through 2010, Johnson served as Chief Information Officer of a global manufacturer of highly engineered electronic components for the transportation industry headquartered in Northeast Ohio.
 As a member of the executive leadership team, he managed a multi-million dollar departmental budget.

 Congressman Johnson, and his wife LeeAnn, currently reside in Marietta, Ohio.
 Their son, Nathan, is an undergraduate at Youngstown State University.
-Johnson is also the proud parent of three grown children: Joshua, Julie, and Jessica, and is a grandfather of five.
+Johnson is also the proud parent of three grown children: Joshua, Julie, and Jessica, and is a grandfather of six.